$7M sale to bring new Wawa to main Egg Harbor City intersection

-A new Wawa food market and gas station is coming to the main artery of Egg Harbor City.
+EGG HARBOR CITY — A new Wawa convenience store and gas station is coming to the main artery of the city.

-The Kislak Company, Inc., announced in a news release Friday night the recent sale of a new Wawa under construction at 600 White Horse Pike — at the intersection of Philadelphia Avenue (Route 50) — for $6,967,033.
+The Kislak Company on Friday announced the recent sale of a new Wawa under construction at 600 White Horse Pike — at the intersection with Philadelphia Avenue — for $6,967,033.

-Chief operating officer Jason Pucci and senior vice president Justin Lupo represented the purchaser and longtime client, The Kamson Corporation based in Englewood Cliffs, Bergen County, in the sale.
+Chief Operating Officer Jason Pucci and Senior Vice President Justin Lupo represented the purchaser and longtime client, The Kamson Corp. based in Englewood Cliffs, Bergen County, in the sale.

 People are also reading…